-Her latest venture in a nearly 40-year career is establishing the Women’s Empowerment initiative, which is a comprehensive mentoring and development program for women of all socio-economic and industry backgrounds.
+Her latest venture in a nearly 40-year career is establishing the Women’s Empowerment Center, which offers comprehensive coaching and development program for women of all socio-economic and industry backgrounds.

 Paneitz is best known for her 10 years as president of Northwest Arkansas Community College.
 She was the first woman in Arkansas to receive President Emeritus distinction, which she was awarded for her commitment and dedication to the college after her July 2013 retirement.